DanielJordanov01/tcp_chat/README.md

 This project implements a basic multi-threaded TCP chat system in C using sockets and POSIX threads (`pthread`).
 It includes both a **server** and a **client** that communicate over IPv4.
 The server can handle multiple clients and broadcasts messages to all connected clients.

+## ❗Disclaimer

+The aim for this project is for me to explore socket programming and memory management in C. It's highly likely I've done both poorly.

 ## 🛠 Features

 - Multi-client chat server using threads